chiomh/CGMV_prestamos/README.md

 Interested researchers can request access to the data to the Spain's Dirección General de Ordenación de la Seguridad Social.
 For the required steps to obtain the data and to build the raw panel data, we refer the reader to De la Roca and Puga's replication website that can be found here https://diegopuga.org/data/mcvl/.

-This paper uses anonymized administrative data from the Muestra Continua de Vidas Laborales (MCVL) with the permission of Spain's Dirección General de Ordenación de la Seguridad Social.
-These data are confidential.
-To build the raw panel data, we refer the reader to De la Roca and Puga's replication website that can be found here https://diegopuga.org/data/mcvl/.

 ## Replicating the results in the paper

 ### Figure 2: Quantiles of Log Earnings Over Life-Cycle